** Ten Minute Read***

 I had a powerful emotional reaction to the hundreds of black kids running around dressed like this.
 It must be sign of a backward culture, of a respect for the other that has not yet caught up with the US, which is ahead in these matters of respecting black history and not being offensive, right?

-Colombia’s black history has similarities, but also diverges from the US.
+The reality: Colombia's black history has similarities, but also diverges from the US.
 The similarity is a history of slavery (what is today the main square in Cartagena with the famous yellow clock tower was one of the largest slave markets in the world).

 There’s a fascinating (and romanticized) history of how the diversity of music that exists only in Colombia is due to slaves being brought from many regions of Africa, with no common languages, and music filling the void.